Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ### 16 Nov 2021
 * *1 hour* Attended the weekly research meeting
-* *1 hour* Ran the 3 fold test data through the autoencoder to reduce in the same dimension space as DEC clustering and set up new DEC instance with large number of clusters (n_cluster = 30)
+* *2 hours* Ran the 3 fold test data through the autoencoder to reduce in the same dimension space as DEC clustering and set up new DEC instance with large number of clusters (n_cluster = 30)

 ### 18 Nov 2021
 * *3 hours* Set up a linear classifier with regularized logistic regression along with hyperparameter tuning